Dragos-AndreiIsfan/Linear-Transformation-Visualizer/README.md

 This project focuses on visualizing how matrices transform vectors and entire coordinate spaces through interactive rendering and animation.

-Inspired by the geometric intuition and visual explanations from :contentReference[oaicite:2]{index=2} and the *Essence of Linear Algebra* series.
+Inspired by the geometric intuition and visual explanations from [3Blue1Brown](https://www.youtube.com/@3blue1brown) and the [*Essence of Linear Algebra*](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series.

 ---